Discover Year Timeline

 The mentor-centred career panels introduce participants to a plethora of successful people from a wide range of industries, careers and backgrounds.
 They help shape participants’ knowledge and understanding of the skills and aptitudes required, as well as the day-to-day realities in a variety of fields.
 This portion of the program is intended to pique our participants’ curiosity and allow them to start exploring potential interests for future careers and ambitions in a meaningful way.

-The group discussions are based on the concept of the Harkness method, an educational model that emphasizes open-mindedness and helps students develop their critical thinking and communication skills.
+The format of the group discussions is based on the Harkness method, an educational model that emphasizes open-mindedness and helps students develop their critical thinking and communication skills.
 These discussions enable our participants to ask questions, express their feelings and develop their reasoning skills.
 A number of themes will be covered, including; career development, post-secondary decision-making, current events and the group’s collaborative projects.

 The travel component of the program is intended to enlarge the participants’ world view and build their confidence while stepping outside of their comfort zone.
 Adaptability, problem solving and cultural awareness are considered crucial skills in today’s job market.
 Young adults who take the opportunity to travel consistently rave about their ample opportunities to improve these skills during their adventures.
 We do understand that independent travel can seem intimidating for both young adults and their parents, and that resources and interests vary greatly among participants.
 That is why - similar to the work component - the travel portion of the Discover Year is very flexible.
 Whether the participant wants to travel to Montreal, Marseille or Manilla during their trip, our travel experts will provide guidance and helpful suggestions as participants prepare their journeys.
 Some may prefer to join a structured volunteer opportunity for their month long travel experience, while some will choose to visit family overseas and others still will decide to explore unchartered territories on their own or with a companion.
 Whatever the format, there are many lessons to be learned in traveling to an unknown land.